 Term Meaning Assignment System The Assignment System stores "core" demographic data about each student.
 Users may access the Assignment System via the "Search Core Data" link through the Collection System.
 Users are able to manage the core data (via the Manage Core Data screens) stored in the Assignment System without leaving the Collection System.
 Batch File Different types of batch files are used in the Collection System.
 In the definitions, the term "input" is used to refer to files that are loaded into the Collection System, and the term "output" is used when the file is created by the Collection System.
-The batch files are: 1.
-SIS Collection Export file - This input file is uploaded from your school's local student information system (SIS) to the Collection Appendix A: Input and Output Files at the end of this document for more information about the files that are uploaded to and downloaded from KIDS.) system, and it contains the student records.
+The batch files are: (Refer to Appendix A: Input and Output Files at the end of this document for more information about the files that are uploaded to and downloaded from KIDS.)
+SIS Collection Export file - This input file is uploaded from your school's local student information system (SIS) to the Collection system, and it contains the student records.
 View Data Errors file - This is an output file that the Collection system may create if there are errors in any of the student records.
 Error messages are included in this file so that the user knows what data to correct in the school's local SIS.
-There are two types of errors: data errors and "mismatch on student element" errors.
-Retrieve Core Data file - This is an output file that contains the core data for the student records for which the process automatically created a new ID.
-Also, if no ID was submitted on the student's record and the system locates an existing ID in the system for the student, it will return the ID to the user.
+There are twotypes of errors: data errors and "mismatch on student element" errors.
+Retrieve Core Data file - This is an output file that contains the core data for the student records for which the process automatically created a new SSID.
+If no SSID is submitted on the student's record and the system locates an existing SSID in the system for the student, it will return the SSID to the user.
 Schools should ensure that they have these SSIDs in their local system.
 QERY Results file - This is an output file that contains any student record results from the submission of a QERY record type.
 Cancelled Records In the Manage Core Data process, records may be manually or automatically cancelled if there is a data error, or if the school/district needs to do additional research on Near-Matches before updating data.
 View Data Errors File An error file is created in the Collection System if and when incorrect / incomplete / missing student information is identified on the SIS Collection Export file.
-Errors in the student records need to be fixed in the local SIS, re-exported as a batch file, and re-uploaded to the Collection System.
+Errors in the student records must be corrected in the local SIS, re-exported as a batch file, and re-uploaded to the Collection System.
 Header Record The first row on each SIS Export file.
 The header record must conform to a standard format (which is published in the KIDS File Specifications document).
 The header record contains data about the date, time, version, and format of the batch file.